DevlessTeam/docs/quick-start.md

 <img src="assets/view_devless.png" />

-#### Step 2: Setting up on Heroku

-This is the first and only step requiring a command prompt:

-`docker run -p 4545:80 eddymens/devless`

-Docker will download devless with it's dependencies.
-Depending on your internet connection, this can take a while.

-When done downloading, you can open [http://localhost:4545](http://localhost:4545) in your web browser of choice.
-You are running your own instance of devless!
  Register as an admin by entering your email & password:

 ![](/assets/signin.png)

-Later, you can shut down devless by hitting \`ctrl+c\` in the command prompt where you ran the docker command.

 #### Step 3: Set up a service